FileFreeze

-macOS has allowed users to Lock files in the Finder for quite some time.
-This prevents applications and users from writing over the file.
+macOS allows users to Lock files in the Finder which prevents applications and users from writing over the file.
 However, not all software is designed to handle a locked file well.
 Enter FileFreeze.

 FileFreeze allows users to freeze a file instead of locking it.
-Applications are allowed to write over the file, but FileFreeze will put the archived version back into place when it sees a change.
+Software is allowed to write over the file, but FileFreeze will restore the archived state moments later.
 This can be a more friendly way to "Lock" files.

 Please note that FileFreeze needs Full Disk Access to operate.